Rodikj/courseHelper/README.md

 The Python service of the "Course Helper" app serves to process requests of GenAI nature.
 It provides API endpoints using FastAPI, and once an endpoint is requested, each endpoint sends a task to be worked on to a task broker, in this case Celery.

 Example usages of the API endpoints can be found in the "example_api_usages.md" file.
+KEEP IN MIND: right now it only works through Google Studio, so provide an API key from "https://aistudio.google.com/".

 ## How to Run the Python Service